If you love eating at Rafferty's then you are going to flip when I tell you that I have figured out how to make Rafferty's Hot Bacon Dressing!

 This post was originally published in Jan 2010 but has had some changes made to it so we are republishing it with new photos!

-To make this dressing, start by frying up 8 slices of thick-cut bacon over medium heat in a large skillet.
-Whatever you do, do not pour off that grease because you are going to use it for the dressing.
+To make this warm bacon vinaigrette, start by frying up 8 slices of thick-cut bacon over medium heat in a large skillet.
+Whatever you do, do not pour off those bacon drippings because you are going to use it for the dressing.

-When the bacon is done frying, remove from the pan with a slotted spoon and place it on a paper towel to drain.
+Remove the cooked bacon from the pan with a slotted spoon and place it on a paper towel to drain.
 Then, place it on a cutting board.

-Throw your onions in the pan with the rendered bacon fat and let them saute in the bacon grease until they are translucent.
+Throw your onions in the pan with the rendered bacon fat and let them saute over low heat until they are translucent.

-While the onions are finishing, chop up the bacon and throw it back into the frying pan with the onions.
+While the onions are finishing, chop up the crispy bacon into small pieces and throw it back into the frying pan with the onions.

-If you love salad, then you will definitely love this recipe for my delicious Rafferty's Hot Bacon Dressing.
+If you love salad, then you will love this recipe for my delicious Rafferty's Hot Bacon Dressing.
 I love to serve this dressing over freshly roasted Brussels sprouts or my delicious Blistered Green Beans.